Anthropic Acquires Bun: What Claude Code’s $1 Billion Milestone Means for You

 Two big announcements dropped on December 2nd, 2025:

 First, Claude Code reached $1 billion in annual run-rate revenue.
 That’s just six months after launching to the public.
-For context, that’s faster than almost any software product in history.
+For context, ChatGPT took about two years to reach that milestone.
+Netflix took nearly a decade.

 Second, Anthropic announced they’re acquiring Bun, a JavaScript runtime that developers love for its speed.
 Bun will remain open source.